BCIM Economic Corridor: Background

 strengthen cooperation and institutional arrangements among the concerned key players and stakeholders to deepen BCIM ties.

 Over the years, the Kunming initiative developed into what came to be popularly known as the BCIM Forum.
-Successive BCIM Forums were held annually making a seminal contribution in raising awareness about the potential benefits accruing from the BCIM cooperation.
-BCIM cooperation also started to feature in intergovernmental discussions, at highest political levels, as was recounted above.
+Successive BCIM Forums were held annually, making a seminal contribution in raising awareness about the potential benefits accruing from the BCIM cooperation.
+BCIM cooperation also started to feature in intergovernmental discussions at the highest political levels, as was recounted above.
 The initial vision of the Kunming initiative was to gradually steer the endeavour from an essentially civil society (Track II) to an intergovernmental (Track I) one where political buy-in and intergovernmental ownership would be key to realising the vision and the objectives of the initiative.

 Initial steps

 One of the most recent developments to the BCIM came to fruition during the meeting between Chinese Premier Li Keqiang and Indian Prime Minister Manmohan Singh in 2013.
 Li's visit marked the first time high-ranking officials had discussed the trade corridor.
-Furthermore, earlier in the year, the first ever BCIM car rally was held between Kolkata and Kunming via Dhaka to highlight road connectivity in the four countries.
+Furthermore, earlier in the year, the first-ever BCIM car rally was held between Kolkata and Kunming via Dhaka to highlight road connectivity in the four countries.

-On 18 December 2013, the four nations drew up a long discussed plan, emphasizing the need to quickly improve physical connectivity in the region, over two days of talks in the south-western Chinese city of Kunming – the provincial capital of Yunnan, which borders Myanmar – on Wednesday and Thursday.
+On 18 December 2013, the four nations drew up a long-discussed plan, emphasizing the need to quickly improve physical connectivity in the region, over two days of talks in the south-western Chinese city of Kunming – the provincial capital of Yunnan, which borders Myanmar.
 This marked the formal endorsement of the BCIM EC by the four nations, whereby it was agreed that the corridor would run from Kunming to Kolkata, linking Mandalay in Myanmar as well as Dhaka and Chittagong in Bangladesh.

-The deep water port being enhanced at Kyaukphyu, Myanmar is viewed as a gateway to the Bangladesh-China-India-Myanmar (BCIM) Economic Corridor.
+The deepwater port being enhanced at Kyaukphyu, Myanmar, is viewed as a gateway to the Bangladesh-China-India-Myanmar (BCIM) Economic Corridor.

 Economic advantages

-The economic advantages of the BCIM trade corridor are considerable, most notably: access to numerous markets in Southeast Asia, improvement of transportation infrastructure and creation of industrial zones.
+The economic advantages of the BCIM trade corridor are considerable, most notably: access to numerous markets in Southeast Asia, improvement of transportation infrastructure, and creation of industrial zones.